- On August 25, 2021

 One of the first signs of a broken unit is the absence of cold air.
 If your unit is blowing warm air or no air at all, that’s a sure-fire sign that your unit needs to be attended to.
 There are several reasons your unit could be blowing warm air, many of which require a professional’s assistance.

-Steadily rising temperature could indicate issues such as the following:
+The steadily rising temperature could indicate issues such as the following:

 - A Dirty Air Filter